 Find out how many weeks of English training you need: our Curtin English pathways calculator uses your IELTS scores to plan your English language journey.

-There are a total of three ELB intakes for the 17 week course and three ELB intakes for the 10 week course.
+There are a total of three intakes for the 17 week course, three intakes for the 10 week course and three intakes for the 2 week course.

 See our course dates page for more information.